 - Environmental surface cleaning at home and in community settings like schools and businesses

 Worker safety and support is critical to responding to the COVID-19 pandemic.
-U.S. CDC has many resources available including health and safety steps for specific occupations.
+U.S. CDC has many resources available including health and safety steps for the workplace.

 U.S. CDC also has guidance available for cleaning and disinfecting facilities as well as guidance for reopening buidings after shutdown.

 As businesses work on updating and revising their safety plans and contingency plans for if a case is identified in their workplace, a number of questions may come up that businesses need help answering.
-First, check to see if U.S. CDC has addressed the question in their frequently asked questions website for businesses.
+First, check to see if U.S. CDC has addressed the question in their workplaces and businesses website.
 If that question is not addressed, you can contact Maine CDC at 1-800-821-5821 or by email at firstname.lastname@example.org (this email is not secure and patient information should not be sent).